Yoshi's New Island: Gameplay

-Yoshi in the first level of the game, aiming a Mega Eggdozer at a pipe structure.
+The player character, Yoshi, in the first level of the game, aiming a Mega Eggdozer at a pipe structure.
 The more destruction caused by the Eggdozer, the more the bar at the top is filled.

 Yoshi's New Island is a platform game similar to previous Yoshi's Island games.
 The player characters are different-colored dinosaurs known as Yoshis, who must protect an infant named Mario from enemies and overcome obstacles to reach the goal at the end of every level.
 The game features six areas on the island known as worlds, which span different climates including forests, snowy plains, and volcanic fields.
 Each world comprises eight mandatory levels and two optional ones, for a total of sixty levels.
 The fourth level of every world is set in a castle that ends with a battle against the wizard Kamek, while the eighth level concludes with a battle against a boss, an enemy enhanced and enlarged by Kamek's magic; each boss is defeated in three hits.

 Yoshi's returning abilities include hovering in midair briefly (known as "flutter jumping"), swallowing and spitting out enemies, and throwing eggs to attack foes and solve puzzles.
 Upon taking damage, Yoshi has 10–30 seconds to retrieve Baby Mario from a moving bubble before the infant is taken away by Kamek's underlings, which results in the loss of a life.
-Certain obstacles—such as spikes, bottomless pits, and poisonous water—cause Yoshi to lose a life instantly.
+Certain obstacles – such as spikes, bottomless pits, and poisonous water – cause Yoshi to lose a life instantly.
 Losing several lives in a row while attempting to complete a level unlocks the Flutter Wings, a power-up that enables indefinite hovering.
 Losing a life with the Flutter Wings unlocks its golden variant, which provides both flight and invincibility.
 If all lives are lost, the player receives a game over and must start from the beginning of the level with five lives.